bnjenner/impact/README.md

 This tool is still very much in development.
 It relies partially on the bamtools and seqan C++ libraries, although mainly for parsing and manipulating bam and gtf files.
+Additionally, the threadsafe queue was possible thanks to EmbeddedArtistry.
 This reliance will be revisited in future versions along with implementing a more sopisiticated clustering algorithm to improve read groupings and their gene assignment.